Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Other polyurethane systems employ an additional curing process known as post-curing.
 Post-curing further improves the mechanical properties of the cast, as well as its temperature aging resistance.

-The choice of polyurethane rollers for an industrial application is mainly based on their durability and wide range of durometers.
-While tooling for manufacturing rubber rollers is expensive and time-consuming, polyurethane casting uses aluminum molds that are easily formed and shaped to the proper dimensions of the designed roller.
+The selection of polyurethane rollers for industrial applications is primarily based on their durability and the availability of a wide range of durometers.
+Unlike the expensive and time-consuming tooling required for manufacturing rubber rollers, polyurethane casting utilizes aluminum molds that can be easily formed and shaped to the precise dimensions of the designed roller.

-Although polyurethane rollers are easily produced, they have exceptional durability, are resistant to abrasion damage, and come in sizes to fit all types of roller applications.
+Despite their straightforward production process, polyurethane rollers offer exceptional durability, resistance to abrasion, and come in various sizes to accommodate all types of roller applications.

 The choice of polyurethane rollers as conveyor rollers is due to their noise abatement and abrasion and solvent resistance.
 In packaging and shipping, conveying systems are the foundation of efficient and smooth operations.
 Materials have to move quickly without being damaged or mishandled.
 Polyurethane rollers are an important part of the effortless conveyance of parts, tools, customer orders, and equipment.
 Their noise suppression properties assist in keeping the work environment stress free for workers.